Policies, Procedures and Guidelines

 Prohibited Uses and Access

-- Use for a private enterprise or not-for-profit organization unless authorized by the College
+- Use for a private enterprise or not-for-profit organization unless authorized by the University.

-Users should not consider the College’s technology systems to be secure.
-The information contained in a user’s technology account (usernames, email messages and attachments, and files stored on College systems) is the property of the College, not personal property.
+Users should not consider the University’s technology systems to be secure.
+The information contained in a user’s technology account (usernames, email messages and attachments, and files stored on University systems) is the property of the University, not personal property.
 The system administrator may access all information for the purpose of diagnosing and correcting system problems.

 Academic Computing Lab Usage Policy